 If you are still looking for answers, please email us at firstname.lastname@example.org.

-Also, the access road to Kirby Park was damaged so Kirby Park remains closed until further notice.
+Kirby Park REMAINS CLOSED.
+The access road to Kirby Park was badly damaged so Kirby Park remains closed until further notice.

 Thanks for your interest in volunteering!